Come down from the mountain,

 Fleet Foxes, 'Ragged Wood', 2008

-When your ancestors first came to this land, The Mountain was there.
+When your people first arrived in this land, The Mountain was there.

 As your village grew, The Mountain was there.